-Sub-committees are: ICS EDI committee, Workforce Supply committee, Staff Health and Wellbeing committee, and Equalities Sub Committee.
-Your project may go to a sub committee prior to the People Board.
+Sub-committees are: ICS EDI sub-committee, Workforce Supply sub-committee, and Staff Health and Wellbeing sub-committee.
+Your project may go to a sub-committee prior to the People Board.
 Responsibilities include: the design, development and delivery of plans related to the health and care workforce in South East London.
 This includes meeting any national targets, and ensuring sufficient and consistent strategies across the ICS for equality, diversity and inclusion and staff health and wellbeing.